Error and Injury in Computers & Medical Devices

 Users soon began entering the values and then simply hitting the "enter" key twice without looking at the screen.
 The new system was easier, but the redundant check on the values was gone.

 This was highly predictable because of phenomena called "automaticity" and "response chaining."
 When a person repeatedly performs a task requiring a standard and unvarying series of responses, then the responses chain together and effectively become a single response.
 Once started, the chain of responses runs off automatically.
 For example, a pianist learning a new piece might have to think about every note before hitting the key.
 After practice, the pianist simply runs off the series of responses without thinking.
 This reliance on "muscle memory" is obviously much easier, but thinking is removed from the task.
-The Therac-25 case was a particular bad example because the enter and confirmation responses were identical, which facilitates response linking.Such errors are common.
-In another case, a nurse, accidentally turned off the alarm on a computerized equipment monitoring a critically ill patient.
+The Therac-25 case was an especially bad example because the enter and confirmation responses were identical, which facilitates response linking.Such errors are common.
+In another case, a nurse, accidentally turned off the alarm on computerized equipment that was monitoring a critically ill patient.
 Normal operation required her to set the alarm to "on" and then to confirm the choice with several more responses on computer keyboard.
 She viewed a series of computer screens containing information about the alarm system.
 After each, she was to press the enter key again to confirm and to see the next screen.
 With experience, the responses chained and became automatic.
 She would set the alarm and begin merely hitting the enter key rapidly - tap, tap, tap - without really monitoring the screen information.
 She had done this many times before and the screens had never revealed any important information, so she began (unconsciously) conserving attention and increasing efficiency by ignoring the "irrelevant" information.
 On this one occasion, she missed the screen saying that the alarm was still off.
 The response chain, once started, had run off without supervision.

 Since "The Interface is the system", an attorney investigating any accident involving a computer should examine the interface design.
 The first questions that should always be asked about an accident involving computers are: